-My baking instructor in culinary school described pastry cream as "the most outrageously decadent pudding you will ever eat."
-And she's totally right.
-While I could certainly eat it by the spoonful, pastry cream is really intended as a filling for things like cream puffs, éclairs, and Boston Cream Cupcakes.
+My baking instructor in culinary school described pastry cream as "the most outrageously decadent pudding you will ever eat" — and she's totally right.
+While I could certainly eat it by the spoonful, pastry cream is really intended as a filling for things like cream puffs, éclairs, and Boston cream cupcakes.
 Here's how to make it at home.

 One tweak that I've incorporated into my own pastry cream is to mix the sugar and flour together before adding the egg yolks, rather than the classic method of ribboning the sugar and yolks and then adding the flour.
-This is a tip I picked up from Joanne Chang of Flour Bakery who feels that adding the flour at the beginning provides some insurance against clumping.
+This is a tip I picked up from Joanne Chang of Flour Bakery, who feels that adding the flour at the beginning provides some insurance against clumping.
 I've tried it and I agree.

 Once you have this basic method down, you can make pastry cream in any number of flavors.
 Add almond extract for almond cream or instant coffee for smooth java flavor.
-Stir in some finally chopped chocolate to make a chocolate pastry cream.
+Stir in some finely chopped chocolate to make a chocolate pastry cream.
 There's lots of room to play.

-Note: In the process photos above, I am only making a half-batch of pastry cream.
+Note: In the process photos above, I am only making a half batch of pastry cream.
 The process is identical for a full batch.

-How to Make Pastry Cream
+How To Make Pastry Cream

 What You Need

 1 1/2 cups whole milk, heavy cream, or a mix

-When all the milk has been added to the eggs, pour everything back into the saucepan.
+- Pour everything back in the pan: When all the milk has been added to the eggs, pour everything back into the saucepan.
 Set a strainer over a bowl and place this near the stove.

-Cover the pastry cream with a piece of plastic wrap pressed right up against the surface of the cream and chill completely.
+- Cover and store: Cover the pastry cream with a piece of plastic wrap pressed right up against the surface of the cream and chill completely.

-• Pastry cream will keep for several days in the refrigerator.
+- Pastry cream will keep for several days in the refrigerator.
 Make sure that it is covered with plastic wrap touching the surface (this prevents the pastry cream from forming a skin).

 - You can make a half batch or a double batch of pastry cream.
 Use the ingredients in this recipe as a ratio.